samuk/Open-Pi/compliance/Manual.md

 processor.

 ## 2.4 Button functions
-The below three buttons usually are supported under both Android and Debian:
-PWR – used to perform software turn off, software turn on; used to turn on board when powered by battery – has to be held down for at least 5 seconds to perform each action RESET – used for hardware reset of the board
+The below buttons are usually are supported under Linux PWR – used to perform software turn off, software turn on; used to turn on board when powered by battery – has to be held down for at least 5 seconds to perform each action RESET – used for hardware reset of the board